oyesam7/ArtificialIntelligence-1/README.md

 ####Artificial intelligence:
 - Acting Humanly
     - if we can't distinguish between a computer and a human, the computer is said to act humanly.
-    - turing test: computer's capability to act humanly
+    - **turing test:** computer's capability to act humanly
         - Natural language processing
         - Konwledge representation
         - Automated reasoning
         - Machine learning
+    - turing test is the most known scenario for testing the intelligence of an articial intelligence system.
 - Thinking humanly
 - Acting Rationally
     - An agent is something that acts.